 ✅CURSOS DE ENTRENAMIENTO VIRTUAL

 ✅CURSOS PARA PROFESIONALES DE HOSPITALES

 ✅CURSOS PARA LA INDUSTRIA SANITARIA

 Healthcare Skills Postgraduate Diploma in Clinical Leadership (38 credits level 7).
 The objective of the Clinical Leadership course is to review both the neuroscience and the key human factors underlying successful leadership within critical environments, in order to create high performing teams and achieve improved patient outcomes.

 The programme (38 credits level 7) equips delegates who have a responsibility for training colleagues within their professional remit with the skills and knowledge that will allow them to deliver structured, measured and effective teaching strategies.
 The qualification identifies and assesses lecturing skills and the specific requirements for teaching clinical skills.

-The course meets the needs of experienced senior practitioners and individuals who are not yet operationally competent in their chosen field.
+The course meets the needs of experienced healthcare representatives and individuals who are new to the medical device/pharma industry.